kcskier/k3s-cluster-demo/07-helm/07-helm.md

 ## Cleanup

-Cleanup is simply a single command:
+Cleanup is a single command:
 ```bash
 helm uninstall web
 ```